Alma, Oregon

-Alma is a former unincorporated community and now a restricted site, the location of a work camp for the county Department of Corrections in Lane County, Oregon, United States.
+Alma is a former unincorporated community.
+It was the location of a work camp for the county Department of Corrections in Lane County, Oregon, United States until 2008.
+The camp was purchased by a non-profit called Veterans Legacy Oregon to create a residential facility treatment site for veterans.
 Alma is located on Siuslaw River Road near the Siuslaw River, 22 mi west-southwest of Eugene.

 History

 Alma was named in 1886 for a local woman.
 A post office was established at Alma in 1888, and remained in operation until it was discontinued in 1933.